TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 ## Importing the dataset from Kaggle to see what tables we have in the dataset

-I downloaded the [dataset](https://www.kaggle.com/datasets/kaggle/us-baby-names) usually it appears to be a zip file but you can just extract it in a new folder, I made a folder called "US Baby Name Analysis" and save all my csv files there.
+I downloaded the [dataset](https://www.kaggle.com/datasets/kaggle/us-baby-names) it is a zip file.
+I made a new folder called "US Baby Name Analysis".
+Going forward, I will save all my csv files there.

-You can also try to just open the database in SQLite file included in the dataset, it would be the same dataset but I wanted to try importing the dataset so I don't need to figure it out sooner or later.
-It includes two csv file.
+The zip file cointains two csv file.
 -  NationalNames.csv
 -  StateNames.csv